Last Updated on January 13, 2023 by Avi Steen

 What’s Next?

-If you have regular periods but are not getting pregnant, it’s important to evaluate your cycle and look for other signs that you may not be ovulating.
+If you have regular periods but are not getting pregnant, it’s important to evaluate your menstrual cycle and look for other signs that you may not be ovulating.

 These signs include abnormal menstrual cycles, lack of cervical mucus, signs of hormonal imbalance, and basal body temperatures that don’t increase around the time of ovulation each month.
-If you suspect that you may not be ovulating, it’s important to talk to your doctor or fertility coach so that they can help you in your journey to get pregnant.

-Signs You’re Body is Ready for Pregnancy
+Signs You’re Body Is Ready for Pregnancy

 Fertility Mini Course